Attorneys Fighting For Victims Of Medical Negligence Across Illinois

 Do You Need A Medical Malpractice Lawyer?

 No law requires plaintiffs to have legal representation when filing a medical malpractice claim, but no lawyer would recommend anyone ever try.
 Medical malpractice lawsuits are notoriously complex, and they require an immense amount of resources and experience to effectively prepare and litigate.

 What’s more, defendants against whom these claims are filed – and especially the insurance companies which represent them – are the same parties that consistently back so-called “tort reform,” and lobby lawmakers to pass legislation that limits a victim’s access to the courts.

 These efforts, which result in unfair laws like damages caps, show medical insurers value profits more than people, and act to shield providers against any claims of liability at the expense of someone who is seriously injured.

 Skilled attorneys – ones who have demonstrated success in this unique area of law – can guide victims through difficult and emotionally turbulent legal journeys step by step, and provide the resources and firepower needed to take on powerful opponents.

 Contact Us Today To Request A Free Consultation

 Medical malpractice claims are among the most challenging “torts” in the civil justice system, and they demand a great deal of experience, expert knowledge, and determination to effectively resolve.
 According to the Cook County Jury Verdict Reporter, less than 30% of medical malpractice victims in Cook County win their cases.

-If you have questions about a potential medical malpractice case anywhere in Chicago or the state of Illinois, call (312) 313-0202 to speak with an attorney.
+If you have questions about a potential medical malpractice case anywhere in Chicago or the state of Illinois, call 312-500-1792 to speak with an attorney, or simply contact us online.
 Consultations are free and confidential.